carhubcentralts-hue/prosaasil/replit.md

 - **WSGI Server**: Gunicorn with eventlet worker for production deployment
 - **Database**: PostgreSQL (with SQLite fallback for development) using SQLAlchemy models
 - **Authentication**: JWT-based authentication with role-based access control (admin, business_owner, business_agent, read_only)
+- **Security**: SeaSurf CSRF protection with session-based token management and proper validation for all state-changing operations
+- **AI Prompt System**: Real-time prompt management with business_settings and prompt_revisions tables, versioning, and runtime application

 ## Frontend Architecture
 - **Framework**: React 19 with modern hooks and concurrent features